 To finish this post, here is a video, which also discusses some of the ways to fix Mavic disconnect problems.

-I hope the above information helps you to fix the issues you are having with your Mavic Pro or Mavic 2 disconnecting.
-The Mavic is a terrific quadcopter and it is essential that it is working correctly for safety reasons and also to make sure it doesn’t crash.
-Flying should be fun and it certainly is with the Mavic Pro and Mavic 2 quadcopters.
+I hope the above information helps you to fix the issues you are having with your Mavic Pro, Mavic 2, Mavic Air or Mavic Mini disconnecting.
+The Mavic series are terrific quadcopters and it is essential that it is working correctly for safety reasons and also to make sure it doesn’t crash.
+Flying should be fun and it certainly is with the Mavic quadcopters.